 These fish are native to the freshwater Atrato and San Juan River basins of Colombia in South America.
-They frequent areas that are slow-moving, such as small tributaries and streams, where the temperature ranges from 23 to 27 degrees Celsius.
+They frequent areas that are slow-moving, such as small tributaries and streams, where the temperature ranges from 23–27 degrees Celsius.
 Though the Emperor Tetra is not widely distributed in the wild, it has become a favorite aquarium pet and is farmed for sale around the world.

-The attractive coloration and elegant finnage of the regal Emperor tetra leaves little doubt why the Emperor Tetra was given its name.
-Introduced to home aquaria over forty years ago, they have become one of the more popular of the tetra family.
+The attractive coloration and elegant fins of the regal Emperor tetra leaves little doubt why the Emperor Tetra was given its name.
+Introduced to home aquaria over 40 years ago, they have become one of the more popular of the tetra family of fishes.

-Fins of both sexes have a yellow hue and are edged in black on the outer periphery, and red where the fin meets the body.
+Fins of both sexes have a yellow hue and are edged in black on the outer periphery; they are red where the fin meets the body.
 The body of the fish is blue-gray with mauve tones and displays an almost iridescent sheen.
-A dark stripe runs horizontally from mouth to tail.
-The body is lighter in color below the stripes.
+A dark stripe runs horizontally from head to tail, and the body is lighter in color below the stripe.

-A schooling fish, the Emperor Tetra does best in groups of five or six with a single "alpha male," though it can also thrive in a mating pair.
+A schooling fish, the Emperor Tetra does best in groups of five or six with a single "alpha male," though it can thrive as a mated pair.
 It is also a peaceful species, and thus ideal for a relatively small community tank though it will be disturbed by more boisterous species.

 Some compatible species include Danios, Rasboras, other tetras, and peaceful catfish species such as Corydoras or smaller Loricariids.
 Pencil fish and dwarf cichlids are also good choices, especially as they hail from the same general region.
-You may want to choose species that contrast visually with the colorful Emperor Tetra to create a palette that's pleasing to the eye.
+You may want to choose species that contrast visually with the colorful Emperor Tetra to create a palette that pleases the eye.

 They prefer quiet habitats, and should only be kept with other peaceful species that share similar water requirements.
-Schools of five or more are ideal.
+Schools of five or six are ideal.

-Undemanding regarding their diet, Emperors will readily accept flake foods, freeze-dried foods, and frozen foods.
+Undemanding in terms of their diet, Emperor Tetras will readily accept flake foods, freeze-dried foods, and frozen foods.
 Live foods such as daphnia, mosquito larvae, and brine shrimp are especially relished and are excellent when conditioning breeding pairs.